Great Balls of FIRE II: The evolution and destruction of star clusters across cosmic time in a Milky Way-mass galaxy: Present-day Cluster Properties

 The second reason for this discrepancy is likely the our prescription for following the effects of tidal shocking on the GC population.
 As described in Appendix \ref{apx:shocking}, we find that \emph{none} of the clusters in our sample of 895 models have been significantly affected by tidal shocking over their evolution.
 This is largely because the tidal tensors are calculated from the snapshots of a cosmological FIRE simulation, typically spaced every $\sim 20$ Myr in cosmic time.
 However, the effectiveness of a tidal shock depends on the amount of work the tidal field is able to do on the cluster's dynamical timescale, since otherwise the cluster can undergo slow, adiabatic changes that do not significantly increase the escape rate of stars \citep[though see][for cases where the injection of energy can be significantly more destructive]{1994AJ....108.1398W,weinberg2,weinberg3}.
 Because the median dynamical time of the clusters in our catalog is on the order of $\sim 1$ Myr, well below the time resolution of tidal forces extracted from the FIRE simulation, none of our cluster would be significantly affected by tidal shocks, even if the physics had been incorporated in \texttt{CMC}.
+This timestep resolution may be particularly problematic for resolving encounters with GMCs \citep[e.g.,][]{Gieles2006,Linden2021} or transits through the galactic disk \citep[e.g.,][]{Ostriker1972}, which may cause significant tidal shocks within a few Myr; see \S \ref{ss:morph}.
 This means that we cannot resolve the injection of energy and subsequent expansion of the lowest mass clusters, leaving us with an excess of low-mass GCs compared to the MW or M31.
 Combined, these two facts conspire to produce a lower median value for our GCMF, despite the agreement between the number of GCs in the MW and \texttt{m12i}.